wpatter6/ftl-coding-test/README.md

 # ftr-coding-test

-This project requires Node.js to be installed
+- This project requires [Node.js](https://nodejs.org) to be installed
+- Clone the repo with `git clone https://github.com/wpatter6/ftl-coding-test.git`
+- Run the following commands to setup and run the project and its tests:

 ## Project setup